Go to Studio

 Split List

-Split a list into smaller batches of a given size
+The Split List node divides a list into smaller batches of a given size, returning an array of arrays for batched downstream processing.

-The Split List node splits a list into smaller batches of a given size.
-It returns an array of arrays, where each inner array contains up to batch_size items.
+The Split List node takes a single list and chops it into smaller batches of a fixed size.
+It outputs an array of arrays, where each inner array contains up to batch_size items.
+The last batch may be shorter if the list length is not evenly divisible by the batch size.

-• Paginate results for display or downstream nodes
+• Paginate results for downstream display or staged processing.

 Quick setup

-Connect the output of any node that produces a list (e.g., Create List, Google Sheets) to the list input.
+Connect the output of any node that produces a list (Create List, Google Sheets, JSON Path Extractor, etc.) to the list input on the left of the node.

 Set the batch size

-Connect the batches output to the next node in your workflow (typically a Loop node).
+Connect the batches output (right of the node) to the next node — typically a Loop node that iterates over each batch.

 list json required